Brian Johnson’s Teenage Dare for Little Richard Single - NewsBreak

 Stevie Nicks Just Learned Christine McVie Was Ill Last Weekend

 Christine McVie's death after a "short illness" was a surprise to many – including Fleetwood Mac bandmate Stevie Nicks.
-News of the 79-year-old's passing at her London home was confirmed on Wednesday by the band.
+News of the 79-year-old's death Wednesday at her London home was confirmed by the band.
 "I didn't even know she was ill until late Saturday night," Nicks wrote in a new Twitter post.
 "I wanted to be in London, I wanted to get to London – but we were told to wait."

+Parents Share Their Wildest Stories About The Time They Dropped Off Their Kids At Their Grandparents' House

+"My mom loves to give my two year old major choking hazards like whole peanuts, popcorn, marshmallows, tiny toys all the major no-no's with toddler food and playthings."

 Aerosmith Cancels Second Vegas Show Due to Steven Tyler’s Health